Learn to be a dog trainer at the only hands-on school in British Columbia!

 School Was Never so Much Fun

-This course is 32 hours in length.
+This course is 32 hours of instruction.
 Total cost is $3600.
 Course Curriculum is included below.

-This is an entry level course and there are NO prerequisites.
+This is a "one -on- one" entry level course ensuring you receive full attention in your learning.
+There are NO prerequisites.
 The course consists of four modules each covering a specific topic within the lessons.
 Lessons and their topics use handouts, videos, Power Point presentations, reading assignments and hands-on exercises.
 Techniques used in this course are Positive Reinforcement only.

 You will be certified upon successful completion of the course.
 You are NOT required to take the Canine Behaviour Specialist course.

-All lectures are live classroom presentations via Zoom for an interactive learning experience with the instructor and fellow students.
+All lectures are live classroom presentations via Zoom for an interactive learning experience with Amber.
+You will be required to complete weekly homework assignments.

 In-person practical handling workshops are held at the Delta Community Animal Shelter.